Web3Clubs-xyz/spendvest/README.md

 export ENVIRONMENT=<DEPLOYMENT_ENVIRONMENT>
 ```

 The default value is `development`.
-If you just need to run Spendvest on your
+If you just need to deploy Spendvest on your
-machine, you can just set `ENVIRONMENT` to `production`.
+production machine, you can just set `ENVIRONMENT` to `production`.

 ```bash
 export ENVIRONMENT="production"